playcanvas/developer.playcanvas.com/content/en/user-manual/designer/editor-api.md

 User scripts is the more accessible out of the two which allows you to run custom code on top of the Editor.

-Below we have an example where a button has been added to the [Viewport][viewport] to generate and random place boxes into the scene.
+Below we have an example where a button has been added to the [Viewport][viewport] to generate and randomly place boxes into the scene.

 ![][generate-boxes-gif]